 Robert N. Samet, Assistant Professor (B.A.
 Duke University, M.A.
 Columbia University, Ph.D.
 Stanford University), specializes in media, urban violence, and the politics of security in Latin America.
 A legal and political anthropologist, he has been conducting fieldwork in Venezuela since 2006.
 His first research project was alongside crime journalists in Caracas.
 It is the subject of a book manuscript in progress Who’s Afraid of Caracas?: Sovereignty and Spectacles of Security in Venezuela.
 Currently, he is beginning a pair of new research projects.
 The first is on security as it relates to...Read More

 Jeffrey Witsoe (B.A.
 University of California, Santa Cruz, M.A.
 University of Chicago, and Ph.D.
 University of Cambridge) has done research focusing on a critical rethinking of democracy and the postcolonial state through an examination of lower-caste politics in Bihar, a populous state in north India where he has been engaged in ethnographic research since 2000.
-He is the author of a forthcoming book, Democracy Against Development (University of Chicago Press) and several articles and book chapters on lower-caste politics in India.
-His current research explores the political economy of...Read More
+He is the author of the book Democracy Against Development (University of Chicago Press) and several articles and book chapters on lower-caste politics in India.
+His current research explores the political economy of rural...Read More